-Appropriate fire precautions and equipment must be provided of such type, number and location as is considered necessary.
-Such facilities must comply with BS5839, Part 6.
+Appropriate fire precautions and equipment should be provided of such type, number and location as is considered necessary.
+Such facilities should comply with the most current revision of BS5839, Part 6.

-All fire detection, equipment and emergency lighting must be routinely tested and serviced to maintain in full working order.
+All fire detection, equipment and emergency lighting should be routinely tested and serviced to maintain in full working order.

 Landlords or managing agents of HMOs, as 'responsible persons', have a duty to take general fire precautions to ensure, as far as is reasonably practicable, the safety of people on the premises and in the immediate vicinity.

 For this purpose a Fire Risk Assessment should be carried out in order to: